ivarbrandt/skin.fentastic/README.md

 # FENtastic Skin for Kodi Nexus

 FENtastic is a modded version of the default Estuary skin, specifically designed for FEN users.
-It includes several new features and adjustments to pre-existing views, including a new UI, viewtypes, customizable widgets, and a new default colors theme.
+It includes several new features and adjustments to pre-existing views, a new UI, viewtypes, customizable widgets, and a new default colors theme.

 ## FENtastic vs Default Estuary Skin